This post may contain affiliate links. Please read our disclosure policy.

 Southern sweet potato cake is a moist spice cake that's topped with marshmallow frosting.

-The cake itself is crazy moist because of a few key ingredients: oil, eggs, sweet potato, and milk.
-We’re actually using mashed sweet potatoes/sweet potato puree for this recipe.
-You can either boil them first, then remove the skins and mash them (or put them in the blender).
-Or you can buy sweet potato puree (often in the baby food aisle).
-Just make sure its 100% sweet potatoes – we don’t want any garlic or onion in there.
+• Mashed Sweet Potato – You have a couple of options here, depending on how much work you want to do!
+You can boil the sweet potatoes, remove the skins, and mash them (or put them in the blender).
+Or you can buy a can of sweet potato puree.
+Just make sure it’s 100% sweet potatoes – we don’t want any garlic or onion in there!

 A large slice of sweet potato cake with a bite eaten out of it.